xtreemze/defend/README.md

 # Defend [![Build Status](https://travis-ci.org/xtreemze/defend.svg?branch=master)](https://travis-ci.org/xtreemze/defend)

+In “Defend” you’re placed in the center of a stronghold contained within a 3D world.
+You will be immediately faced with a constant onslaught of attacks from aggressive spherical objects who seek to destroy your energy reserves as this is the only source of life in this world.
+Repel the attacks and maintain your stronghold with a sustainable level of resources.

+“Defend” will challenge you to constantly question and reevaluate your strategies.
+You could surround your energy resources with a wall, however, these have a limited life and will fall apart with time.
+Without turrets to extract the blue energy from the attackers, you will not proceed beyond the first waves.

+You’ll quickly learn that the best defense is a strategic offensive.

 ## A Procedurally Generated Tower Defense WebGame

 When loaded, three cameras rotate in an interactive orbit around a plane where towers are randomly placed.
 Enemies will fall from the sky in the unoccupied areas and will make their way to the center.